 Classified as a historical monument, the James Norman Hall House was rehabilitated as a museum in 2002.
 The typical furniture of the 1930’s and the numerous personal objects that belonged to the author give an extraordinary romantic touch.
 We recommend a visit with the museum staff, who are absolutely committed and fascinating.
 If you book in advance, it is even possible to have lunch there and the food is excellent.

 The next few days are going to be milder.
 It is time to enjoy the natural beauty of the Queen Island of French Polynesia.
-Renting a car in Tahiti is a great way to tour the island.
+Renting a car is a great way to get around Tahiti.
 Visit the black sand beaches or the Fautaua Valley!
 Contact us to organize your stay in Tahiti and its islands.